inventor2525/Mutable-Decentralized-Storage-Concept/README.md

 > Additionally, a peer will be taken as any person or computer interested in some content or related content.

 # Motivation
 Centralized social media and search engines have proven themselves to be very bias, and even limited in their view of the world.
-Even decentralization systems can fail if an artificial consensus mechanism fails to capture the needs of a minority voice.
+Even decentralized systems can fail if an artificial consensus mechanism fails to capture the needs of a minority voice.
 This needs to be improved ever more, because every time that bias shows, it fragments the greater community, causing further isolation and tension.

 Additionally: We can not keep loosing our history!
 Archival must be done on a much larger scale, in a way that is still fully interactable and relatable with the current content, as though it were the original!